bonifield/splunk_on_security_onion/indexer-files/README.md

 - ParentCommandLineLen
 	- length of the command executed
 - ParentCommandLineShort
-	- length of the command executed, truncated at 75 characters for better viewing in charts
+	- parent command executed, truncated at 75 characters
+- ParentCommandLineUnd
+	- parent command executed, but with underscores instead of backslashes
+- ParentCommandLineShortUnd
+	- parent command executed, truncated at 75 characters, but with underscores instead of backslashes
+- ParentCommandLineClean
+	- parent command executed, but with underscores instead of backslashes, and no double-quotes
+- ParentCommandLineShortClean
+	- parent command executed, truncated at 75 characters, but with underscores instead of backslashes, and no double-quotes
 - ImageName
 	- image (binary) name, no path
 - ImageNameExt